 Main actions according to TCM*: Reinforces the spleen and stomach.
 Moistens dryness, relieves pain, and detoxifies.

-In Traditional Chinese Medicine (TCM), honey are plants that belong to the 'Laxative herbs that drain downward' category.
+In Traditional Chinese Medicine (TCM), Feng Mi belongs to the 'Laxative herbs that drain downward' category.
 The herbs in this category are those whose main purpose is to treat constipation.
 They're called 'laxative' because they're often rich in oils.
 This allows them to lubricate the Intestines in order to help it remove the stools from the body.

-Furthermore honey are plants that are Neutral in nature.
-This means that honey typically don't affect the balance in your body.
+Furthermore Feng Mi is Neutral in nature.
+This means that Feng Mi typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of honey means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Feng Mi means that you don't have to worry about that!

-Honey also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like honey tend to slow down acute reactions and detoxify the body.
+Feng Mi also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Feng Mi tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such honey are thought to target the Stomach, the Large intestine and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Feng Mi is thought to target the Stomach, the Large intestine and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Large Intestine on the other hand receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.